 When I reviewed Marvel UK‘s monthly Visionaries comic earlier this year the general reaction on social media fell into two camps.
 There were those who’d forgotten all about the comic and those who never knew it existed.
 Even fewer knew about this annual.
 Exactly 33 years ago to the day, back in 1988 I received it on Christmas Day, not knowing about the existence of a regular comic until it was mentioned inside.
-I was gutted I’d missed out, being such a fan of the cartoon, so finally reading their origin story was a thrill.
+I was gutted I’d missed out, being such a fan of the cartoon, so finally reading their origin story (which I’d missed on TV) was a thrill.

-Of course, today that thrill is diminished somewhat after only reading that story several months ago in the comic.
+Of course, today that thrill is diminished somewhat after reading that story several months ago in the comic.
 I can imagine fans weren’t too pleased that over half the book was reprint material either.
 But let’s start at the beginning with that eye-catching cover by Martin Griffiths (Thundercats, The Real Ghostbusters, 2000AD) and John Burns (Transformers, Sable and Fortune, G.I.
 Joe).
 Only upon reading these for the blog did I realise this was the image produced for the premiere issue marketing.
-But still, original Marvel UK pieces like this are the envy of American Visionaries fans, like the opening spread by Dougie Braithwaite (The Punisher, The Real Ghostbusters, Batman) and John.
+But still, original Marvel UK pieces like this are the envy of American Visionaries fans, just like this opening spread by Dougie Braithwaite (The Punisher, The Real Ghostbusters, Batman) and John.

 There’s an editorial matching the comic’s design, although at least here it’s all hype for the annual in the reader’s hands rather than advertising for other titles.
 Surprisingly it explains the strip is a reprint but it does make a big deal of the fact there are two brand new prose stories and a handful of fact-files.
 There’s also the obligatory space to fill in your name in case your friends decided to steal it away from you.

-Monthly Visionaries editor Steve White is credited as designer here, most likely because most of the design is taken straight from the comic with minimal changes.
-The editor is Marvel UK stalwart Richard Starkings (Transformers letterer, The Real Ghostbusters launch editor, Elephantmen writer and Comicraft founder) and with limited resources to produce an annual for a comic which had proven unsuccessful, so no UK originated strips, he’s done a fine job in pulling together a book I have very happy memories of.
+Monthly Visionaries editor Steve White is credited as designer here, most likely because most of the design is lifted straight from the comic with minimal changes.
+The editor is Marvel UK stalwart Richard Starkings (Transformers letterer, The Real Ghostbusters launch editor, Elephantmen writer and Comicraft founder) and with limited resources to produce an annual for a comic which had proven unsuccessful, meaning no UK originated strips, he’s done a fine job in pulling together a book I have very happy memories of.

 So yes, the most exciting thing in this annual for me originally was finally reading how it all began and it’s always a good read, no matter how many times I do so.
 The End… The Beginning takes up a whopping 38 of the 64 pages available here and is the original version of the strip, minus the great big lump of text that removed some important panels from the start of the second half when published in #2 (see below).

 Based on the teleplay by Flint Dille, adapted by Jim Salicrup, pencilled by Mark Bagley, inked by Romeo Tanghai, lettered by Janice Chiang and coloured by Julianna Ferriter it’s still a masterpiece in origin storytelling today, however I’m not going to read it again for this review.
-It may have been brand new and exciting 33 years ago but I read it for the comic’s reviews last spring and again in the pages of Transformers this year!
+It may have been brand new and exciting 33 years ago but I read it for the comic’s reviews last spring and again in the pages of Transformers this year on the blog’s Instagram!
 (I’ll explain that at the end of the review.)
 So for the full details of this story check out the reviews of #1 and #2 of the comic.

 So I’m just reading the parts that are new and as such it’s a much different, much shorter experience this time around.
 We begin with the fact-files, of which there are six featuring Spectral Knights Leoric, Witterquick and Arzon, and Darkling Lords Darkstorm, Cindarr and Cravex.
 I’m not sure who drew the images for them but they are rather basic.
 Four of them were used for the editorial page, although just their faces.
-Given how far in advance annuals are created I think we can conclude these were drawn for these fact-files and then used in the monthly’s editorial.
+Given how far in advance annuals are created I think we can conclude these were drawn for these fact-files and then used in the monthly.

 The descriptions have basically been lifted from the toy packets, reworded slightly to include the occasional reference to the origin strip.
 While the cartoon and comic had our heroes turn into the animals on their chest plates, the toys simply said these totems “represented” the characters’ personalities and you can see that’s used here too, which is a bit strange.
 Also, by this stage Darkstorm‘s goal had been established as more than simply wanting to conquer his foes (I’ve gone into that in depth in the monthly reviews) so it’s a shame to see that included.